AlbinoGeek/logxi/README.md

         BenchmarkLog15Complex    20000    92880 ns/op  13172 B/op   311 allocs/op

 *   Is developer friendly in the terminal.
-The HappyDevFormatter is colorful, prints file and line numbers for traces, warnings and errors.
+The HappyDevFormatter is colourful, prints file and line numbers for traces, warnings and errors.
 Arguments are printed in the order they are coded.
     Errors print the call stack.